 The history of the Key West casino chip begins with the unique "H" mold, and pre-dates Las Vegas itself.
-Indeed, the twin steel plates engraved eight times with the letter "H" from which the chips are made goes back the the 1920s, and a time when all gambling was illegal in the United States.
+Indeed, the twin steel plates used to press the chips, engraved with the chip's unique design, goes back the the 1920s, and a time when all gambling was illegal in the United States.

 Modern, professional casino chips are made using a process called "compression molding."
 Only a few companies worldwide make real casino chips, and each uses a closely guarded proprietary recipe of clay and other materials, pressing out the discs that will become casino chips in massive machines under high pressures and temperatures.
 Made to exacting standards of size, weight and quality, the resulting chips incorporate a number of security features to prevent counterfeiting, including the inlay art, the chip colors, and even the mold design around the rim of the chip.

-The finished casino chips will be worth their face value in cash, a status usually spelled out in the written laws of gaming states.
-Because they are a replacement currency, the production process is conducted in secure facilities under tight security.
+The finished casino chips will be worth their face value in cash inside a casino, a status usually spelled out in the laws of gaming states.
+Because they are a replacement currency, the production process is conducted inside secure, often unmarked facilities.
 Several measures against counterfeiting are incorporated into the chips.

 "Edge spots" are added by hand to some denominations to add to the chip's appearance, to complement or contrast the base color, making it easier to identify in low light, and to make it more difficult to counterfeit.
-The edge spots also make the chips easier to see and count when paying bets or in a dispute reviewed on video surveillance.
+The edge spots also make the chips easier to see and count when paying bets or when video surveillance is used to resolve a dispute.

 All the Key West chips have "312" edge spots -- three edge spots that are 1/2 inch wide.